DB2

 Answer:

-DB2 is a relational database management system (RDBMS) developed by IBM.
-It is used to store, retrieve, and manage data efficiently.
-DB2 supports SQL (Structured Query Language) and runs on multiple platforms such as Linux, UNIX, Windows, and mainframes (z/OS).
+DB2 (now called IBM Db2) is a relational database management system (RDBMS) developed by IBM.
+It is used to store, manage, and retrieve structured data using SQL.

 Key features: